 To keep the weight off, reduce quantity, not quality.

-Reynolds describes this as “improving physical capacity.”
+Conditioning and Training Reynolds describes this as “improving physical capacity.”
 You condition a dog to develop the capacity to run fast and long.
 I interpreted this to mean what most of us would consider conditioning: working the dog.
 Free running, retrieving drills, swimming—the usual and lots of it for four or five months.
 Reynolds calls this LSD or “long-slow distance training” in which dogs go at their pace for longer and longer times.
 It’s essential to keep dogs fully hydrated (offer water every 15 minutes) during this conditioning and give them adequate rest and recovery time.

 Following base conditioning, Reynolds ramps up things to a higher intensity level for another five months.
 With sled dogs this involves harness work, running under load, pulling to build muscle and stamina.
 Roading with dogs pulling an ATV is a good option.
 Essentially you force the dog to exceed what he’ll be doing during your hunt.
 I’m tempted to call it overtraining, though it really isn’t.
 You’re just pushing your dog to his physical peak so that daily hunting chores will be that much easier.